 Bluehost’s best thing for a beginner is a ‘free domain.’
 You can easily save $10-$15 the first year.

 Here’s how you can start a blog with Bluehost:

-Click on this special discount link of Bluehost, select your plan, avail your free domain offer, create your hosting account, choose your addons, and proceed to the payment page.
+Click on this unique discount link of Bluehost, select your plan, avail of your free domain offer, create your hosting account, choose your add-ons, and proceed to the payment page.

 Congrats!
 You shall receive Bluehost’s email about login credentials and setup instructions.

 All you need to do is follow the instructions to set up your blog on WordPress.